A Tensor Network Framework for Lindbladian Spectra and Steady States: Results

 \subsubsection{Dissipative gap and critical point at $U=0$}

 It is well\hyp known that~\cref{eq:model:hamiltonian,eq:model:jump-ops} exhibits a critical point at $U=0$~\cite{Kraus2008, Diehl2008,westhoff2025fast}, where a true~\gls{BEC} is stabilized.
 This result can already by inferred from~\cref{fig:steady-state:correlation-lengths}, where we observe an increasing correlation length with decreasing Hubbard interaction.
 Here, we investigate this crossover more systematically by studying the system\hyp size and interaction dependency of the dissipative gap $\Delta = -\operatorname{Re} \lambda_2$.
-Note that this quantity has already been shown to allow the identification of non\hyp Markovian~\glspl{DPT}~\cite{Debecker2024Spectral}.
 Since the limit $U/\kappa\rightarrow 0$ can be treated analytically~\cite{westhoff2025fast}, the situation is more controlled in our case, and we leave the demonstration that~\gls{CLIK-MPS} can be used to reliably identify~\glspl{DPT} to future works.
 In~\Cref{fig:spectrum:dissipative-gap}, we show the dissipative gap for various repulsive Hubbard interaction strengths as a function of the system size, keeping the particle density constant: $N/L = 0.5$.
+We consider systems of up to $40$ bosonic sites with local dimension $21$, resulting in Hilbert spaces of dimension $\mathrm{dim}\, \mathcal H \approx 2^{176}$.
 For the gap, it is known that $\Delta\rightarrow 0$ for $L\rightarrow\infty$~\cite{westhoff2025fast} and the asymptotic scaling relation is of the form~\cite{vznidarivc2015relaxation}

+We hence use this ansatz to infer the scaling of the gap in the infinite system limit.
+In~\cref{fig:spectrum:dissipative-gap}, we show gaps evaluated for various values of the Hubbard interaction and system sizes, as well as the resulting finite\hyp size extrapolations.

+Note that for the fits we had to exclude the smallest systems with $L=16$ sites in order to reliably identify the gap closing, which is perfectly consistent with the observed correlation lengths in~\cref{fig:steady-state:correlation-lengths}.
+Interestingly, we observe that for intermediate interactions ($U = 0.66$), the gap scales linearly with inverse system size, $\Delta \sim L^{-1}$, corresponding to a relaxation time $\tau = 1/\Delta \sim L$.
+In contrast, for weak or vanishing interactions ($U = 0$ and $U = 0.16$), the gap closes more rapidly with system size, following $\Delta \sim L^{-3/2}$ within numerical accuracy.
+This corresponds to a relaxation time scaling as $\tau \sim L^{3/2}$ and indicates superdiffusive relaxation dynamics.
+The appearance of the exponent $3/2$ is particularly noteworthy, as it coincides with the dynamical exponent of \gls{KPZ} scaling~\cite{Hart2015}, revealing \gls{KPZ}-type superdiffusive relaxation in a dissipative many-body system.
+Note that although we considered large system sizes, there is the possibility of a change of convergence speed due to an eigenvalue crossing at higher system sizes.